cristhosebyrasp/Intro_to_Django/software_instalation.md

-# Visual Studio Code
+# PyCharm

-To install <a href="/">Visual Studio Code</a> go to the website and download the latest version of the software.
+To install <a href="https://www.jetbrains.com/pycharm/download/">PyCharm Community Edition</a> go to the website and download the latest version of the software.

 # Python Instalation